 7-Outgoing and partying personality

-The Dominican are somewhat strident, both in his way of speaking and in his way of dressing, likes to attract attention, They project an very extrovert personality in general, very expressive and full of confidence to talk to other people even if they do not know them.
+They project a very extrovert personality in general, very expressive and full of confidence to talk to other people even if they do not know them.

 8-The highest peak in the Caribbean

 When it comes to the highest mountain in the Caribbean, the Dominican Republic features Pico Duarte and its officers at 3,087 meters above sea level.